 As corporate networks continue to grow in size and complexity, their security becomes a critical concern.
 Vulnerabilities which can be exploited by phishing attacks and other cybercrimes are regularly discovered in software applications – being able to evaluate the state of organizational IT security helps to determine where resources are needed to combat ongoing threats.[/text-with-icon][vc_column_text]

-Percent of critical systems covered by business continuity and disaster recovery plan
+Number of vulnerabilities/firewall breaches detected | Number of unauthorized devices discovered on the network | Percent of critical systems covered by business continuity and disaster recovery plan |

-Monthly – Quarterly
+Monthly – Quarterly | Monthly | Annually |

 IT Operations